JayyajGH/Styleguide-pattern-library-template/README.md

 Currently it is work in progress and acting as much as a way of me learning Vue as it is being useful as a styleguide.
 Hopefully it'll be both.

+It makes use of the [Sass boilerplate library](https://github.com/JayyajGH/Sass-Boilerplate)

 ## Build Setup

 ### install dependencies